jrgrant/hass_ids_hyyp/README.md

 ---
 # Changelog:

+**Version 1.4.0-b2**
+- If you are upgrading from  1.3.x or earlier then you **MUST** re-add the integration to load the new configuration settings.
+- Changed the API refresh requests to series.
+This makes the replies more reliable when multiple actions are performed.

 **Version 1.4.0-b1**

 - If you are upgrading from  1.3.x or earlier then you **MUST** re-add the integration to load the new configuration settings.